cypress-io/cypress-docker-images/factory/README.md

 RUN npm install --save-dev cypress
 ```

-Then, is the same directory as the Dockerfile, run the following commands to build the docker container and run Cypress against the chrome browser.
+Then, in the same directory as the Dockerfile, run the following commands to build the docker container and run Cypress against the chrome browser.

 ```bash
 docker build . -t test